QuentinAndre/Website/content/post/how-not-to-deal-with-outliers/index.md

 ![png](files/Fig1.png)

-Those results are obtained after a serie of (pre-registered) exclusions.
-In particular, the authors write in the pre-registration that they will exclude participants whose scores are **'extreme outliers, as identified by Boxplot'**.
+Those results are obtained after a series of (pre-registered) exclusions.
+In particular, the authors write in the pre-registration that they will exclude participants whose scores are **'extreme outliers, as identified by boxplot'**.

 This description is a bit vague, but those exclusions were visibly helpful: This is what the results look like before excluding the outliers.